 9 – Aiken, South Carolina

-“A place like no other,” Aiken is a quaint city with loads of history, culture and entertainment.
-The city’s shopping and dining options are quickly growing overall, and the art scene has exploded.
+“A place like no other,” Aiken is a quaint city with no shortage of history, culture and entertainment.
+The city’s shopping and dining options are quickly growing, and the art scene burst into life recently.

 Aiken has one of the nation’s largest urban forests: the 2,100-acre Hitchcock Woods.
-It also has a thriving steeplechase racing venue, which hosts horse races, polo matches, fairs, festivals and many more events.
+It also has a thriving steeplechase venue, which hosts horse races, polo matches, fairs, festivals and many more events.
 With no shortages of things to do, Aiken is a great place to retire in South Carolina.

 8 – Florence, South Carolina

 Originally founded as a railroad hub, Florence is one of the major cities in South Carolina.
-Moreover, it’s located right off of I-95, the prominent U.S. highway that runs along the East Coast.
-This major highway access, along with its growing recreation and entertainment offerings, has led to Florence’s growth in population over the years.
+Moreover, it’s located right off I-95, the prominent U.S. highway that runs along the East Coast.
+The major highway access, along with its growing recreation and entertainment offerings, contributes to Florence’s growth in population over the years.

 Freedom Florence is a world-class recreation complex that boasts five baseball fields, a gymnastics center and a multipurpose facility.
 The complex offers adult programs in softball, tennis, basketball, volleyball and more.
-Additionally, downtown Florence has lively concert series and festivals, a performance theater, a symphony orchestra and numerous museums.
+Additionally, downtown Florence has lively concert series, a performance theater and numerous museums.

 7 – Gaffney, South Carolina

-The Cherokee County city has access to three national parks and various museums and visual arts galleries.
-The Gaffney Little Theater, for example, offers performing arts such as plays, musicals and special theatrical events.
+The Cherokee County city has access to three national parks as well as museums and visual arts galleries.
+The Gaffney Little Theater, for example, offers plays, musicals and special theatrical events.

 6 – Seneca, South Carolina